alliedvision/meta-imx-avt/README.md

 This layer contains extensions to the layer meta-imx from NXP.
 It is compatible with the version 5.15.71-2.2.0 of meta-imx.

+## Compatibility
+This release is tested with:
+- i.MX 8M Plus EVK with i.MX Yocto Project BSP Rev. 5.15.72-2.2.0

+## Getting started
+For getting started please use one of the reference image manifest repositories:
+- i.MX 8M Plus EVK: [alvium-manifest-imx8mpevk](https://github.com/alliedvision/alvium-manifest-imx8mpevk)

 ## Dependencies
 This layer depends on: